ZeynepTurkyilmaz/anomaly_detection_project/README.md

 ## Results and Discussion

-*(This section will be filled after you run the notebooks and analyze the results.
-You will describe the performance of each model, compare them, and discuss the implications of your findings.)*

-For example:
 * **Isolation Forest:** Briefly discuss its performance based on metrics (e.g., "Isolation Forest showed a good balance of precision and recall for anomaly detection, achieving an ROC AUC of X.XX.
 It was particularly effective in identifying clear outliers as shown in the scatter plots.")
 * **One-Class SVM:** Discuss its performance (e.g., "One-Class SVM also performed reasonably well, with an ROC AUC of Y.YY.
 It might be more sensitive to the choice of kernel and `nu` parameter, requiring careful tuning.")
 * **Comparison:** Compare the strengths and weaknesses of both models for this specific dataset.